afritz1/OpenTESArena/README.md

 ## Current status [![Build Status](https://travis-ci.org/afritz1/OpenTESArena.svg?branch=master)](https://travis-ci.org/afritz1/OpenTESArena)

-No actual gameplay yet, but all cities, main quest dungeons, random dungeons, interior locations, and wilderness can be accessed from test options on the main menu.

-Doors and transition blocks can be interacted with, and you can enter and exit buildings.

-Fast traveling works and you can go to any city or main quest dungeon on the world map.

-Collision detection is partially implemented (you can't jump or fall yet).

-A few menus work, including some of character creation, and some of the game interface icons work, too.
-For example, left clicking the map icon goes to the automap, and right clicking it goes to the world map.
+No actual gameplay yet, but all locations and interiors can be accessed for testing.
+Citizens wander around cities and the wilderness but cannot be interacted with.
+Fast traveling works and you can go to any city or dungeon on the world map.
+Collision detection is barebones (just enough for playtesting) and needs work.
+Character creation works but character questions and player attributes are not implemented.
+Some of the in-game interface icons work; for example, left clicking the map icon goes to the automap, and right clicking it goes to the world map.

-Here are some keys in the game world:
+Controls:
 - WASD - move and turn.
-Hold LCtrl to strafe with A and D.
+Hold LCtrl to strafe.
 - Esc - pause menu
 - Tab - character sheet
 - F - draw/sheathe weapon